School-of-Rust/school-of-rust/content/exercises/_index.md

 will have clearly defined goals and parameters, so the author will be able to build them and test if they work correctly.

-> ### WORK IN PROGRESS
+> ### <i class="fa-solid fa-warning"></i> WORK IN PROGRESS
-> There are no exercises yet, as I am focused on creating lessons first.
+> Exercises are still being developed, so there are none available at this time.
+Thanks for your patience, and stay tuned!